ibm-cloud-docs/power-iaas/getting-started.md

 4. *(Optional)* If you want to use a custom AIX or IBM i image, you must create an IBM Cloud Object Storage (COS) and upload it there.
 For more information, see [Deploying a custom image within a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-deploy-custom-image).

 5. *(Optional)* If you want to use a private network to connect to a {{site.data.keyword.powerSys_notm}} instance, you must order the [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#steps-to-order-direct-link-connect) service.
 You cannot create a private network during the VM provisioning process.
-You must first use the IBM Cloud console, command line interface (CLI), or application programming interfaced (API) to [create one](/docs/power-iaas?topic=power-iaas-configuring-subnet).
+You must first use the {{site.data.keyword.powerSys_notm}} user interface, command line interface (CLI), or application programming interfaced (API) to [create one](/docs/power-iaas?topic=power-iaas-configuring-subnet).

 6. *(Optional)* Watch the **AIX & IBM i in IBM (Public) Cloud** video to learn more about the {{site.data.keyword.powerSys_notm}} service.